-I received this amazing new Bobby Flay™ Stoneware Oval Casserole Dish from Khol’s and then realized that I haven’t really made a casserole in years!
-That got me thinking back to what I used to make and I realized that none of those old chicken recipes would cut my new fresher outlook on cooking, so I took one of my favorites and updated it a bit.
-Sure, I cheated and used canned black beans, you could certainly soak some overnight, but either will work fine in this recipe (scroll down for the recipe).
+I fell in love with this Bobby Flay™ Stoneware Oval Casserole Dish and decided I needed to have it.
+The thing is, I realized I haven’t made a casserole in years and I surmised it was because I didn’t have a beautiful casserole dish to make them in!
+That got me thinking back to what I used to make them quite often and I realized that none of those old chicken recipes would cut my new fresher outlook on cooking.
+So, I took one of my favorites and updated it a bit.
+Sure, I cheated and used canned black beans, you could certainly soak some overnight instead, but either will work fine in this recipe (scroll down for the recipe).

 - Chicken Coating Mix

 - 3 - 3-1/2 lbs boneless, skinless chicken thighs

 - 1 tsp chili powder

 - 1 tsp salt